apache/groovy/licenses/readme.txt

 Snippets have predefined suffix values in their name to determine which files they go into.
 LICENSE (the one for source), LICENSE-DOC and LICENSE-JARJAR get snippets containing SRC, DOC and JARJAR respectively.
-LICENSE-ALLJARJAR gets JARJAR and ALLJARJAR snippets.
-LICENSE-BINZIP gets JARJAR, ALLJARJAR and BINZIP snippets.
+LICENSE-BINZIP gets JARJAR and BINZIP snippets.
 In addition, LICENSE files are generated for these subprojects: groovy-docgenerator, groovy-groovydoc, groovy-groovysh, groovy-jsr223